y-jie28/components/README.md

 ```

 In this case the newest version of sass-loader (which is 11) doesn't work...downgrade it to 10 to have it working again.

+## Communicating Between Components
+Lean how to pass down data to children components.

+Component A (Root) -> Component B
+                   -> Component C

+Component A is the root or, __Parent__ component to Component B and Component C. Component B and Component C are known as __Siblings__ component to each other because they sit on the same level in the hierarchy.

+However, there is no way for Sibling components to send data to each other.
+Therefore, in order to send data, it should be stored in the App (Root) component, and send data down using __props__.